 4) Predill a new hole so that you don’ t strip the screw

-By taking these couple of extra steps, you can insure that screw is NEVER coming back out!
+By taking these couple of extra steps, you can ensure that screw is NEVER coming back out!